inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ### Testing

-- A simple unit test is implemented in the `tests/test_app.py` file to ensure the correct format of the displayed time.
+- A simple unit tests are implemented in the `tests/test_app.py` file.
+- -  the correct format of the displayed time.
 - The accuracy of the time values was verified by refreshing the webpage multiple times with varying delays.
 The test was successful.

 ## Testing